delroth/infra.delroth.net/README.md

 Machine specific configuration is scoped to the `machines` directory.

+Secrets are stored in the `secrets` directory, encrypted with `git-crypt`.

+## Caveats

+I made the explicit design choice that my machines are single-user, and that lateral movement across machines isn't something I'm focusing on strongly.
+This leads to some design simplifications: for example, I'm completely happy with secrets in the Nix store.

 ## Misc notes

 I use a few patches to nixpkgs that aren't upstreamed because I never bothered